brkye/brkye/README.md

 Hi there, I am Berkay Ayçiçek from Turkey.
-My department is Computer Science and I am freshman student in Bilkent University.
+My department is Computer Science and I am freshman student at Bilkent University.